 Audit Committee Member Relevant Education and Experience Ron MacDonald - Chair Mr. MacDonald is a Chartered Accountant and Chartered Professional Accountant.
 He is a Retired Member of the Institute of Chartered Accountants of BC and holds a Bachelor of Science and Licentiate of Accounting degrees from the University of British Columbia.
 Mr. MacDonald specialized in corporate taxation with a career of 36 years at Deloitte LLP until his retirement in 2018 as Partner in Charge of the Vancouver Global Employer Services Group.
 Marcus Chalk Mr. Chalk has over 30 years' experience as a leading strategic and capital markets advisor in the global metals and mining industry.
 He is the founder of GenCap Mining Advisory.
 Prior to founding GenCap, he spent the past 14 years leading the Vancouver mining investment banking team at Scotiabank and worked at Macquarie North America (Toronto and Vancouver) and CIBC Wood Gundy (Toronto, Sydney and Vancouver) prior to that.
 He holds both an Honours Business Administration degree and a BA in Economics degree from the University of Western Ontario and is a CFA Charterholder.

-T Tom Yip Mr. Yip has over 30 years of financial management experience in the mining industry for exploration and development companies and producers.
+Tom Yip Mr. Yip has over 30 years of financial management experience in the mining industry for exploration and development companies and producers.
 He served as CFO of the Company from December 2020 to June 2021.
-Prior to joining P2 Gold, Mr. Yip was Executive Vice President and CFO of Pretium Resources Inc. He began his tenure at Pretium Resources Inc. in 2011 as a director and joined the management team in 2015 as financing and construction of the Brucejack Mine commenced.
-Prior to Pretium Resources Inc., Mr. Yip served as CFO of several miners and explorers, including Silver Standard Resources, International Tower Hill Mines and Echo Bay Mines.
+Prior to joining P2 Gold, Mr. Yip was Executive Vice President and CFO of Pretium Resources Inc. Prior to Pretium Resources Inc., Mr. Yip served as CFO of several miners and explorers, including Silver Standard Resources, International Tower Hill Mines and Echo Bay Mines.
 Mr. Yip is a Chartered Professional Accountant (CPA, CA) and holds a Bachelor of Commerce degree in Business Administration from the University of Alberta.
 He also holds the ICD.D designation from the Institute of Corporate Directors.